K2Ratus/notepad/readme.md

 Another important `Pomise`-like thing is `dn.pr_file_loaded`, this simply gets resolved soon after the page loads, when either an existing file is loaded or a new file is created.
 If neither of those things ever succeed then this is never settled.
 The fact that this is a promise, allows us to put it in the save chain, and the user can then actually issue save requests before the file is loaded, which is vaugely helpful when creating new files.

-### Model-View-Controllers

-There are (at least) two separate MVC systems at play in the app, one for the file's metadata and one for the application's setttings.

-`dn.the_file` is an instance of `dn.FileModel`, and `dn.file_pane` is a module/closure thing which implements a view and controller for this model.
-There are also a few view hooks in the main `app.js`, e.g. setting the title on the document, and applying syntax choice to the editor etc.  For simplicity, saving (of metadata) is handled by the controllers in `dn.file_pane`, it's just easier to tie the saving action to user actions rather than arbitrary updates on the model.
-You can listen for changes on `dn.the_file` with `.addEventListener("change", <callback>)`.

-`dn.g_settings` is a Google Realtime API `Model`, or a very simple mock that behaves enough like it to do what we need.  `dn.settings_pane` implements a controller and view for some of this, and `app.js` is a controller for the rest (widget position and state etc.), and viewer of all of it.

 ### Saving